-Whether your favorite is grape, strawberry, or orange marmalade, these delicious condiments are made from a combination of fruits or vegetables, spices, and sugar.
+Whether your favorite is grape, peach, strawberry, or orange marmalade, these delicious condiments are made from a combination of fruits or vegetables, spices, and sugar.
 Most are fairly simple to remove from fabrics unless artificial color has been added so enjoy that PBJ!

 Jam And Jelly Stains on Washable Clothes

 Fruits and vegetables contain tannin, a plant component that often shows in varying intensity of color in the final product.
 The tannin from the fruit or vegetable combined with sugar and spices create the jam and jelly stains.
 Fresh tannin stains can usually be removed by washing the garment or table linens with a good laundry detergent in the hottest water recommended for the fabric on the care label.